 Earning an online master’s degree in accounting enhances the knowledge and skills of aspiring accounting professionals, helping them gain leadership positions in an ever-expanding industry.
 Maryville University’s online master’s in accounting for non-accounting professionals prepares those without a background in accounting for a higher-level education through the bridge program.
 Students looking to open their career potential to a host of exciting positions in the industry should consider an online master’s in accounting degree.

 The online Master of Science in Accounting at Maryville provides students who have a desire to excel in business, accounting, or finance the opportunity to participate in industry-relevant accounting courses taught by experts in the field.
 Through in-depth analysis of strategic accounting issues and advanced auditing techniques, future professionals gain an understanding of the major role accountants play in guiding businesses through economic changes and helping them stay competitive and profitable.

-The bridge program is available to help make an online master’s in accounting accessible to non-accounting majors, helping them developing fundamental business knowledge.
+The bridge program is available to help make an online master’s in accounting accessible to non-accounting majors, helping them develop fundamental business knowledge.
 It’s also beneficial for establishing essential accounting skills such as tax preparation, financial reporting, managerial accounting, business statistics, and auditing.
-Maryville’s program curriculum also incorporates Becker CPA (Certified Public Accountant) exam preparation courses.
-This gives aspiring professionals an affordable and useful way to study and familiarize themselves with the necessary concepts for passing the test and becoming a CPA-certified accountant.

 Why Earn a Master’s in Accounting Online?